mahmoodhegazy/bakedinsights/replit.md

 The frontend proxies all `/api/*` requests to the backend server.

+### Production Deployment (Autoscale)
+For Autoscale deployment, Flask serves both the API and the React frontend on a single port (5000).
+The React app is built and served as static files from Flask.

 ## Default Users
 The database has been initialized with test users (password: `Admin123`):
 - **admin** (super_admin, tenant: 1)